muety/muetsch.io/src/articles/494_caddy.md

 ## Caddy - a modern web server (vs. nginx)
 January 09, 2017

+__Update:__ I'm glad to tell that this article made it to the front page of [Hacker News](https://news.ycombinator.com/news) only a few hours after publication 🤓.

 At the time of writing this article the web is effectively powered by three different major web server softwares.
 A web server, as covered in this article, basically has two purposes.
 One is to serve static (no dynamic functionality, no backend, no databse, ...) web sites, usually consisting of HTML, JavaScript and CSS plus images etc. The other is to act as a [reverse-proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to web application backends.
 The three servers I just mentioned have a combined market share of 94.7 % (according to [this statistics](https://w3techs.com/technologies/overview/web_server/all)) and are named [Apache 2](https://httpd.apache.org/) (or _httpd_) (written in C), [nginx](https://www.nginx.com/solutions/web-server/) (say _"engine ex"_) (also written in C) and [Microsoft IIS](https://www.iis.net/) (written in C++).
 While the first two are platform independent and open-source, the latter is a proprietary, chargeable, Windows-only Microsoft product and therefore more interesting at enterprise level rather than for smaller indie projects.
 Consequently I won't cover IIS further in the following.

 ![Most popular web servers on the internet](assets/img/webservers.png)